e46and2/e46and2.github.io/_posts/2018-04-04-why_do_arrays_start_at_zero.markdown

 a.
 I marked an X on the ground at the intersection of Main Street and Pine Drive
 b.
 I buried a pile of gold bars two steps from X

-What I'm saying programmatically is: you'll be intersted in the value of goldbars[2].
+What I'm saying programmatically is: you'll be interested in the value of goldbars[2].

 To find the treasure, you would follow *three* procedural steps: find X, take one step, take a second step.
 But you will have only taken two actual steps from X. Which is probably the only part you'd describe to your friends, because the idea of finding X would seem too obvious.